brunorijsman/yang-tutorial/README.md

 pyang 2.5.2
 </pre>

-One of the examples in the tutorial requires [PlantUML](https://plantuml.com/) to be installed:
+One of the examples in the tutorial converts the YANG data model into a UML diagram.
+This requires [PlantUML](https://plantuml.com/) to be installed:

 <pre>
 $ <b>sudo apt install -y plantuml<b>